Ambrosius Jääskeläinen: Career, ordinations and consecrations

 Risto Jääskeläinen worked as the rector of the Nurmes Evangelical School during 1967–1968 and as a lecturer of the Orthodox Theological Seminary of Finland during 1969–1970.
 He has been a research fellow in the United States in 1969, in Hungary in 1969–1970, in the United Kingdom during 1971–1975, in the Soviet Union in 1979, and again in the United States during 1986–1987.

 He was ordained a Lutheran minister in 1969, but he resigned from Lutheran priesthood in 1975.
 In 1974 he worked as an acting lecturer in University of Joensuu and during 1975–1976 acting assistant professor in the same university.
 He was tonsured an Orthodox monk in 1979, and the same year he was ordained a deacon and a hieromonk in the New Valamo Monastery.
 While still a novice, his name was brother Kristoforos, but as a monk his name became Ambrosius.
 He was first the treasurer of New Valamo during 1977–1988, and during 1986–1988 also the deputy head of the monastery.

 In 1988, Ambrosius was elected Bishop of Joensuu, i.e. a vicar bishop of the Orthodox Church of Finland, and in 1996 he was elected Metropolitan of Oulu, and finally Metropolitan of Helsinki in 2002.
 He retired from this see at the beginning of 2018.

-He has been a member of the General Synod of the Orthodox Church of Finaland since 1996.

 Ambrosius is also a board member in a company called Tulikivi and the president of the board of Fine, which an organization of the finance sector in Finland.
 He has cooperated with the freemasons, but he resigned from this organization in the 1980s.
 The Orthodox canons forbid the Orthodox to belong to secret societies, but according to Ambrosius, this does not concern today's freemasonry.

 Metropolitan Ambrosius speaking in the Uspenski Cathedral in Helsinki on the Finnish independence day in 2004.